nahuakang/nahua.dev/content/posts/my-programming-story.md

 > I am writing this not for the eyes of the many, but for yours alone: for each of us is audience enough for the other.
 >
 > -- Epicurus

+## TL;DR
+It is challenging to start a career in software engineering without a background in a related university degree.
+It is certainly a rewarding path but, like my story suggests, we must have the conviction to work extremely hard, learn every day, set the right expectations, and continue re-making ourselves so that we could capture an opportunity when luck befalls on us.
+No matter what kind of career pivots we want to make, the key to success is to find the sweet spot between our passion and market demands through continuous learning and a lot of trials and errors.

 * * * * *